Inbibo/adonisfx_docs/docs/licensing.md

     - `AdonisFX/licensing/interactive/TurboActivate.dat` for interactive mode licenses.
     - `AdonisFX/licensing/batch/TurboActivate.dat` for batch mode licenses.
 4. The content after copying the files should following this structure:
     <figure style="width:80%" markdown>
       ![Turbo Float Folder](images/adn_turbo_float_folder.png)
       <figcaption><b>Figure 11:</b> Turbo Float Folder.</figcaption>
     </figure>

 5. Before running the license server and activating the license several elements of the `TurboFloatServer-config.xml` can be tweaked.
 Like for example:
-    - Connection port, thread count, lease length, logs, grace periods, and proxies
+    - Connection port, thread count, lease length, logs, grace periods, and proxies.
+For more information visit [Configuring the TurboFloat Server](https://wyday.com/limelm/help/turbofloat-server/#config).
+Write down the configured port number for when setting up the environment variables in the [**Run**](licensing.md#debug-features) section.
     - Find the full list of tweakable parameters in the `.xml` file comments.

 **Online Float Server Activation**